Ako31415/FIND-CIS-analysis/AS-INDEL-MOA/README.md

 The new columns are: "B73_chr", "B73_pos", "B73_allele", "NAM_allele", "NAM_ID", "GT", "AMP", "BF", "B73_meth", "NAM_meth", "meth_diff"

-where "B73_chr", "B73_pos" are chromosome and stop position "B73_allele" and "NAM_allele" are the sequences of each allele "NAM_ID" is the chromosome and stop position in non-B73 parent coordinates "GT" is the genotype: 0/0 is homozygous B73 and 1/1 is heterozygous "AMP" is either equal to 'AMP' if MP is classified as an AMP or equal 'MP' if not classified as AMP "BF" is the binding frequency
+where "B73_chr", "B73_pos" are chromosome and stop position

+"B73_allele" and "NAM_allele" are the sequences of each allele

+"NAM_ID" is the chromosome and stop position in non-B73 parent coordinates

+"GT" is the genotype: 0/0 is homozygous B73 and 1/1 is heterozygous

+"AMP" this column is all NA for the moment, a classification of if the site is an AMP or not can be added here later

+"BF" is the binding frequency

-"B73_meth", "NAM_meth" are the calculated methylation over the given window as it is in the B73 or the non-B73 parent "meth_diff" is the difference in methylation between the parents over this window, i.e. "B73_meth" - "NAM_meth"
+"B73_meth", "NAM_meth" are the calculated methylation over the given window as it is in the B73 or the non-B73 parent

+"meth_diff" is the difference in methylation between the parents over this window, i.e. "B73_meth" - "NAM_meth"

 ```{bash}